Tournament Info

-Last year, there was a Masters tournament that was separate from the US Open.
-This separation created the possibility that the strongest player in the US Open might be stronger than the weakest player in the Masters.
-To avoid this undesirable possibility, there will not be a separate Masters tournament this year.
-Instead, it has been blended into the US Open, with the Top Boards playing in the Strong Players Room (Old Meeting House) and the Main Boards playing in the Main Playing Area (Grand Ballroom).
-Click the “US Open” link below for more information.
+To avoid that undesirable possibility, we will not have a separate Masters tournament this year.
+Instead, it has been blended into the US Open, including amateur and professionals of any rank.
+To maintain optimal playing conditions for the Top Boards in the US Open, they will play in the Strong Players Room (Old Meeting House), while the Main Boards will play in the Main Playing Area (Grand Ballroom).
+Click on the “US Open” link below for more information, including how to determine if YOU will be on a Top Board or a Main Board.

 Overall, two rooms are being used for the tournaments: